copier-org/jinja2-copier-extension/README.md

 #### `fileglob(pattern: str) → list[str]`

-Get all files in a filesystem subtree accoring to a glob pattern.
+Get all files in a filesystem subtree according to a glob pattern.

 **Example:**